bjornlljohansen/uninett-snmp-talk-2017/slides.md

 	- One process per controller -> Worker processes -> Worker processes with worker threads
 		- Currently one thread per access point or client
 - SQL(MYSQL/MariaDB) -> NOSQL(MongoDB)
+	- Better for storing a wide range of devices with varying attributes

 ---